Risync/Minecraft-Copilot/README.md

 ## User Guide

 1. Within the `ai.py` file, you can add a hardcoded prompt.
 Copilot will then enforce that rule no matter what prompt you give alongside in Minecraft.
 Find comments within the `ai.py` file indicating where you can add a hardcoded prompt.
 Example: always reply to your responses in Spanish.
-2. You can use the AI by typing `\ai "your prompt"` in the Minecraft chat (note the quotation marks are required).
+2. You can use the AI by typing `\ai "your prompt"` in the Minecraft chat (note the quotation marks are NOT required).
 Other players will not see you typing your message, and they will also not see the response from the AI.

 ## Known Problems